Olympic National Park High Divide Camechs

 After ditching the Gorilla Pod, I looked for an affordable and lightweight set of tripod legs to compliment an existing tripod head.
 Browsing the market for quite a bit, I found that a full tripod weight around or under 3lbs provided a good balance of cost and functionality.
 I also noticed that the cost to weight savings ratio of carbon fiber travel tripods are just not extremely impressive.
 I ended up going with the Slik Pro 340DX Tripod Legs.
 The legs come in at 2.6 lbs, and I plan to pair this up with the Manfrotto 492 Center Ball Head which only weighs 7oz, with the total weight coming in at 3.0 lbs, perfect!
 This combination has a pretty standard weight capacity of 8.8lbs.

 This tripod head uses the RC2 system, and is fully compatible with the Peak Design Capture Clip mentioned above!
-If you want a super lightweight setup with a bit more sacrifice, check out our article on the best tabletop and mini tripods!

 3) Camera Strap